Note: Toro Bravo closed in 2020.

 Spain tugs at something deep in my soul.
 Maybe it is because taste, music, and memory are so closely intertwined, but every time I hear flamenco, I flash back to a time 25 years ago.

-I was living in a small town in the Northern California wine country, where I frequented a “Sonoma Cuisine” restaurant just across from the downtown square.
-I’d frequently drop by and sit at the long wood bar with a glass of wine, chatting with friends, and listening to the classical guitar player who entertained the diners.
+I was living in Healdsburg in the Sonoma Valley, where I frequented a restaurant in an old building on the downtown square.
+I’d drop by after work and sit at the long wood bar with a glass of wine, chatting with friends, and listening to the classical guitar player who entertained the diners.
 But it was after the restaurant closed that the real magic began.

-For years the Spanish food scene in Portland was disappointing, because none of the tapas restaurants have been particularly good.
+For years the Spanish food scene in Portland was disappointing because none of the tapas restaurants have been particularly good.
 Everyone seems to think they can churn out small plates of food and call them tapas.
 It wasn’t surprising, that by 2006, Spanish cuisine in Portland was slowly fading away.
 Then Toro Bravo, or the Brave Bull, burst on the scene, and judging by the crowds, Portland has never looked back.